Tora Agarwala

 INDEPENDENT journalist

-I am an independent journalist covering India’s north-east.
-Till the summer of 2023, I reported on this vibrant but turbulent region for The Indian Express,
+I am an award-winning independent journalist covering India’s north-east.
+I’ve spent much of the past decade reporting on this vibrant but turbulent region — first with The Indian Express, one of the country’s foremost dailies, and now as an

-I write on a range of subjects — really, anything and everything — but my core focus lies in the cultural and identity politics of the diverse communities that make up
+I write on a range of subjects (really, anything and everything!) but my core focus lies in the cultural and identity politics of the

-the sensitive frontier region of the north-east.
+diverse communities that make up this geopolitically strategic and sensitive frontier region.
 This includes the very urgent themes of migration and citizenship in Assam, and other border states in the region.

 I have received several journalism awards, including India’s most prestigious

 journalism honour, the Ramnath Goenka (Excellence in Journalism) Award 2020.
 In 2025, I was a Chevening Fellow at the University of Westminster in London.
-My work has also been awarded by the Vienna-based International Press Institute.
+My work on the Manipur ethnic conflict has been awarded by the

 While the narrative longform feature is my favourite journalistic form, half a decade at a daily newspaper means I am more than comfortable working on breaking stories.